yazeedalsahmi/reading-notes/class06.md

 var elRooms = document.getElementByid{'rooms');
 elRooms.textContent = hotel .checkAvailability();
 ```
-*This example starts by creating
+* This example starts by creating
 an object using literal notation.
 This object is called hotel which
 represents a hotel called Quay
 with 40 rooms (25 of which have
 been booked).
-#Document Object Model (DOM):
+# Document Object Model (DOM):
 The DOM is neither part of HTML, nor part of JavaScript; it is a separate set of rules.
 It is implemented by all major browser makers, and covers two primary areas:
-1. MAKING A MODEL OF THE HTM L PAGE
+1. MAKING A MODEL OF THE HTM L PAGE .
-2.ACCESSING AND CHANGING THE HTML PAGE
+2. ACCESSING AND CHANGING THE HTML PAGE.